simrankaur1509/IncrementalLearningMNIST/README.md

-# Incremental Learning in RNN
+# Incremental Learning in CNN

 ## 1. Full_Trained_CNN:
 		(a) cnn_model.py - The file describing the CNN model